DeepPSP/cinc2023/README.md

 - trainer.py: trainer class, which trains the models.
 - models: folder for model definitions, including [CRNN models](models/crnn.py), and [traditional ML models](models/ml.py).
 The latter serves as a minimal garantee model using patient metadata only, which is used when no (EEG) data is available.
 It is indeed a wrapper containing model construction, training, hyperparameter tuning via grid search, model saving/loading, and end-to-end inference (from raw input to the form of output that the challenge requires).
 - utils: various utility functions, as well as some intermediate data files (e.g. train-val split files, etc.).
 SQI computation code, as mentioned in the unofficial phase (and also the [v1 version of the I-CARE database](https://physionet.org/content/i-care/1.0/)).
 This will be described in detail in the [External Resources Used](#external-resources-used) section.
+- submissions: log file for the submissions, including the key hyperparameters, the scores received, commit hash, etc. The log file is updated after each submission and organized as a YAML file.

 ## External Resources Used